gratipay/guide/financing.md

 # Financing

 It takes money to make money.
 How do you get started?
 How fast do you want to grow?
+Why?

 ## Bootstrapping